Which place is cheaper, Melbourne or Darwin?

 In April, Darwin usually receives more rain than Melbourne.
 Darwin gets 85 mm (3.3 in) of rain, while Melbourne receives 50 mm (2 in) of rain each month for the autumn.

 In July, Darwin is generally much warmer than Melbourne.
-Temperatures in Darwin average around 25°C (77°F), and Melbourne stays around 9°C (49°F).
+Daily temperatures in Darwin average around 25°C (77°F), and Melbourne fluctuates around 9°C (49°F).

 People are often attracted to the plentiful sunshine in Darwin this time of the year.
 In the winter, Darwin often gets more sunshine than Melbourne.
 Darwin gets 312 hours of sunny skies this time of year, while Melbourne receives 139 hours of full sun.